trailgumby wrote:Now, who was calling me unduly harsh when it came to (alleged) journalists at the Daily Terrorgraph?

 First up, please try and make your sentences legible.

-Secondly, WT? are you doing listening to Alan Jones? he's trash.
+Secondly, Say What are you doing listening to Alan Jones? he's trash.

 2010 BMC SLC01